seilna/Deep-RDD/README.md

 # Realtime Drowsiness_Detector
-Detecting whether driver is in drowsiness or not using Deep-CNN
+Detecting whether driver is in drowsiness or not using Convoluitional neural network.

 You can see demo video at :
 # Training Usage
-if you want to train this model, write just 1 line following code. (you might need tensorflow & python-OpenCV dependancy)
+if you want to train this model,(you might need tensorflow & python-OpenCV dependancy)
 ```bash
 python model.py
 ```
 # Running Realtime drowsiness detector
-if you want to run RDD, write following code.
+if you want to run RDD,
 ```bash
 python inference.py
 ```